Textualize/textual/docs/blog/posts/darren-year-in-review.md

 That was a whirlwind tour of just some of the projects I tackled in 2022.
 If you found it interesting, be sure to [follow me on Twitter](https://twitter.com/_darrenburns).
-I don't post often, but when I do, it's usually about things similar to those I've discussed in this post.
+I don't post often, but when I do, it's usually about things similar to those I've discussed here.